EagerCookie/OffGrid_logger/README.md

 - Make initialization procedure(Start SoftAP, input wifi credentials etc.)
 - Save configuration into EEPROM
 - Make sure that disconnection any of equipment doesn't lead to stucking in the loop waiting for the response
 - Maybe shoud use native library insdie Google Script to connect Google Sheets
+- Google Sheet ahs a limit of pages count, so old sheets should be deleted to avoid unexpected errors while saving data

 Hardware: